Crawl Budget

 Crawl budget becomes a practical concern when a site has hundreds of thousands of indexable URLs.
 E-commerce sites with large product catalogues, news publishers with extensive archives, and sites with significant parameterised URL spaces are the most likely to be affected.
 For these sites, crawl budget management is not an optimisation exercise but a requirement for consistent indexation.

-How Google determines crawl budget
+How does Google determine crawl budget?

 Google determines how much of a site to crawl based on two factors: